-Missing North Carolina girl found in Georgia; alleged captor due in court
+Missing North Carolina girl's alleged captor held in Georgia

-ATLANTA A Georgia man is due in court on Monday on charges related to the disappearance of a North Carolina teenager found alive over the weekend after she had been missing for more than a year, authorities said.
+LAWRENCEVILLE, Ga.
+(Reuters) - A Georgia man was ordered on Monday to remain in jail on charges related to the disappearance of a North Carolina teenager found alive over the weekend after she had been missing for more than a year.

 Hailey Burns, now 17, disappeared from her home in Charlotte about 13 months ago.
 After authorities received a tip late Saturday regarding her possible whereabouts, they found her being held at a house in Duluth, Georgia, about 25 miles north of Atlanta, FBI spokeswoman Shelley Lynch said on Monday.